LukeHeuser/notes/Java/java_basics.md

 Below is a rough brake down of the class relationship with the method relation ship through our favorite program.

 ```
-Class FirstClass // This is the class that contain
+Class FirstClass                             // This is the Class
 {                                            // All the code inside these braces are defined as the class code block, or class body
   public static void main(String[] args)     // This is the main method of the Hello World program.
 The code inside the parenthases is also known as the method decleration
   {                                          // All the code inside these braces are defined as the, 'Method Body'